 One of the most popular outings in New York City is a trip to Governors Island.
 The 170-acre site in the middle of New York Harbor was used for 200 years for military training purposes, but now is a popular and convenient summer escape for New Yorkers and tourists alike.

-It’s a 10-minute ferry ride from Manhattan and Brooklyn and offers miles of biking and walking opportunities an urban farm, art installations, music festivals, a playground, interesting buildings, extraordinary views of New York City, New York Harbor, the Brooklyn Bridge and more.
+It’s only a 10-minute ferry ride from either Manhattan or Brooklyn, and the island offers miles of biking and walking paths, an urban farm, art installations, music festivals, a playground, and extraordinary views of New York City.

 History of Governors Island

 Its present name comes from the governors of the colonies who used the island as a kind of retreat.
-The name and the recreational use of the island remained with the English took control of New York Harbor.
+The name and the recreational use of the island remained when the English eventually took control of New York Harbor.

 Between 1794 and 1966, Governors Island served as a military post and a major Army command headquarters.
 It later served as the home of the Coast Guard’s Atlantic Area Command.

-Governors Island was sold in 2003 and divided between the National Park Service, which oversees the Governors Island National Monument, and the Trust for Governors Island.
+Governors Island was sold in 2003 and divided between the National Park Service and the Trust for Governors Island.